Native Language Support¶

 file.

-Starting with version 4.0.0 of the NLS module and version 3.0.0 of the binary-nls module is introduced support of GNU gettext’s plural form feature in PO files.
+Version 4.0.0 of the NLS module and version 3.0.0 of the binary-nls module introduce the support of GNU gettext’s plural form feature in PO files.

 This allows usage of Plural-Forms